05nelsonm/kmp-process/README.md

 **NOTE:** `java.lang.ProcessBuilder` and `java.lang.Process` Java 8
 functionality is backported for Android and tested against API 15+.

+**NOTE:** Spawning of processes for Apple mobile targets will work on simulators when utilizing executables compiled for `macOS`.
+Unfortunately due to the `com.apple.security.app-sandbox` entitlement inhibiting modification of a file's permissions to set as executable, `posix_spawn` will likely fail (unless executing a file accessible on the OS that **is** executable).

 ## Example

 **NOTE:** Async API usage on `Jvm` & `Android` requires the `kotlinx.coroutines.core` dependency.